 Experts consider appreciation to be critical to building trust and connection between employees and management in an organization.

-Appreciating the employees helps enhance their loyalty and sense of commitment to the organization.
+Appreciating employees helps enhance their loyalty and commitment to the organization.

 Well-appreciated employees feel naturally motivated to contribute to business growth and success in a dedicated manner.